skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 | *(string)*                  | calculation information                         |          |
 +-----------------------------+-------------------------------------------------+----------+

-Further information of each individual md objects are listed in next section.
+Further information of each individual MD objects are listed in next section.

-**Ex.** Making a md object with FSSH method
+**Ex.** Making a MD object with FSSH method
+        Making molecule and QM objects are omitted in this sample code, but they must be declared to use run method in advance.

 .. code-block:: python